-Of these BBQ restaurants and food carts, the one thing common that you will find is most of them are run by an afghan descendant.
-With them, they have bought thor rich BBQ culture, which shines across the many of favorite BBq and kabab dish found across the Subcontinent such as Chopan Kabob/Kabab.
+Of these BBQ restaurants and food carts, the one thing you will find common is that most of them are run by an Afghan descendant.
+They have brought their rich BBQ culture, which shines across the many favourite BBQ and kabab dishes found across the Subcontinent, such as Afghan Chopan Kabob/Kabab.

 Afghan Chopan Kabob